awsdocs/iam-user-guide/doc_source/console_sign-in-mfa.md

 # Using MFA devices with your IAM sign\-in page<a name="console_sign-in-mfa"></a>

-IAM users who are configured with [multi\-factor authentication \(MFA\)](id_credentials_mfa.md) devices must use their MFA devices to sign in to the AWS Management Console\.
-After the user enters the user name and password, AWS checks the user's account to see if MFA is required for that user\.
+Users who are configured with [multi\-factor authentication \(MFA\)](id_credentials_mfa.md) devices must use their MFA devices to sign in to the AWS Management Console\.
+After the user enters their sign\-in credentials, AWS checks the user's account to see if MFA is required for that user\.
 The following sections provide information on how users complete signing in when MFA is required\.

 **Topics**
 + [Signing in with multiple MFA devices enabled](#console_sign-in-multiple-mfa)